-Mason, a Federalist, was the representative for Massachusetts's 1st congressional district from 1819 to 1821.
+Mason was the representative for Massachusetts’s 1st congressional district and was a Federalist.
+He served from 1819 to 1821.

 From Dec 1817 to May 1820, Mason missed 26 of 193 roll call votes, which is 13.5%.
 This is on par with the median of 14.1% among the lifetime records of representatives serving in May 1820.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.